patrickfrey/mewa/README.md

 # Mewa
 _Mewa_ is a **compiler-compiler for prototyping** of compiler front-ends in [Lua](https://www.lua.org).
-You write the grammar in a custom language, a sort of _Bison/Yacc_-style BNF.
-Instead of actions consisting of C statements surrounded by braces in _Bison/Yacc_, you specify a _Lua_ function call.
-This function call is attached to the [AST](doc/ast.md) node created with it.
-The [parser generator program mewa](doc/program_mewa.pdf) generates a _Lua_ module implementing the parser you described in the grammar.
+You write an attributed grammar in a custom language, a sort of _Bison/Yacc_-style BNF.
+The parser creates an _AST_ (Abstract Syntax Tree) with a fixed schema. _Lua_ function calls attached as attributes are called on the _AST_ tree traversal triggered by the compiler after the syntax analysis.
 A _Lua_ module written in C++ (see [typedb API](doc/typedb.md)) provides some assistance to define your type system and to generate code.

 # Design Philosophy and Limitations